Outdoor Education Instructor, East Sussex

 We provide residential courses – typically for schools during the week and youth organisations (including our members) at weekends and over the school holidays.
 We also offer day courses to young people from all backgrounds.

 Activities are accessible all year round and have been designed to stretch young people of all ages.
-On-site, we offer high ropes, three zip wires, abseiling, bushcraft, team building, obstacle courses, tunnels, orienteering, archery, axe throwing, our unique forest adventure and more.
-We also take groups off-site to do watersports, rock climbing and bouldering.
+On-site, there is archery, orienteering, pool canoeing, climbing, high ropes, three zip-wires, abseiling, tunnels, an obstacle course and team challenges.
+We also take groups off-site to do canoeing, rock climbing and bouldering.

 An Important Note regarding Qualifications